shielh/Energy_Gym_ms4/README.md

 This project was created for my fourth and final Milestone Project with Code Institute in order to display my knowledge and understanding of HTML, CSS, JavaScript, Python+Django, MySQL and Stripe payments.

 I remember I really wanted to create a website for a gym for my first project but I held out until now to complete it so I could add the features I wanted to add and have it looking as professional as possible.
 As someone who is equally passionate about fitness and technology, I know the huge effect a good website can have on the perception of your business.
 Down the line, I would love to be able to open my own fitness studio so this project is going to be the first step in acheiving that goal.
 I want this site to be simple and sleek with strong images and minimal text.
-This site will be the place users come to sign up easily and be able to purchase their membership option as well as book in for classes.
-The members will also be able to leave reviews on the classes to create a community feel where feedback is always appreciated.
+This site will be the place users come to sign up easily and be able to purchase their membership option.
+The members will also be able to leave reviews on the gym and the products to create a community feel where feedback is always appreciated.

 ---